Solar panels in Dorset: are they worth it?

 In this guide, we’ll tell you how much solar panels cost in Dorset, how the county’s relatively excellent weather affects them, and which government grants can help you cut the upfront cost.

-At Sunsave we install across the whole of Dorset – so if you’re wondering how much you could save with a solar & battery system, enter a few details below and we’ll generate a quick estimate.
+At Sunsave we install across the whole of Dorset – so if you’re wondering how much you could save with a solar & battery system, enter a few details below and we’ll provide an estimate.

 What are the best solar panel installers in Dorset?

-We’ve used a stringent series of tests to assess more than 2,200 installers across the UK, and these companies above fared the best of any in Dorset.
+We’ve used a stringent series of tests to assess more than 2,200 installers across the UK, and these companies fared the best of any that install solar panels in Dorset.

-They’re all certified by the MCS or Flexi-Orb, accredited by the HIES, approved by TrustMark, registered with NAPIT, and have received excellent customer ratings on at least one reputable review site.
+They’re all certified by the MCS or Flexi-Orb, accredited by HIES or RECC, approved by TrustMark, registered with NAPIT, and have received excellent customer ratings on at least one reputable review site.

 The best of the best are also Which?
 Trusted Traders and offer a solar subscription option, though Sunsave is the only top-rated company that fulfilled the latter requirement.